parkyw1206/parkyw1206/README.md

-- 👋 Hi, I’m Youngwoo Park
+- 👋 Hi, I’m Youngwoo Park.
-- 👀 I’m a front-end Engineer
+- 👀 I’m a front-end Engineer.
-- 🌱 I’m currently working in Fasoo, which is one of the data security comapny in South Korea.
+- 🌱 I’m currently working in Fasoo, which is the best data security comapny in South Korea.
-- 💞️ I can do Typescript, Javascript, React, c++, storybook.
+- 💞️ I can do Typescript, Javascript, React, Storybook, Redux, Mobx, and C++.
 - 📫 How to reach me ... send a mail to "parkyw1206@gmail.com"
+- 👍 Want to se my portfolio.. https://parkyw1206.github.io/